gghedini/projects_coding/README.md

 2. [EDA_diageo]: EDA for Diageo PLC a British multinational alcoholic beverages company.

 Each project folder contains detailed information, code, and documentation.

-## Contributing

-Contributions are welcome!
-Whether it's fixing a bug, improving documentation, or adding a new feature, please follow the [contribution guidelines](link-to-contributing) to get started.